artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    * :ref:`rename-title-slug`

+   Users can also use the CLI rename-slug tool if they want to update one or more slugs via the command line.
+For more infomation, see:

+   * :ref:`cli-rename-slugs`

 Finally, :term:`static pages <static page>`, or permanent links, include a slug :term:`field` option, but only slugs for new static pages can be edited by users; the slugs for the default :term:`Home page` and :term:`About page`